StevePerchard/ISO-27001-/02_Leadership_and_Commitment/Security Policy.md

-# Information Security Policy – CypherRisk Ltd
+# Information Security Policy – Cyzilla Ltd
 **Version 1.0 – 01 April 2025 – Approved by: Managing Director**

 ### Purpose
-CypherRisk Ltd is committed to preserving the **confidentiality, integrity and availability** of all information assets entrusted to us by our clients and required to run our business.
+Cyzilla Ltd is committed to preserving the **confidentiality, integrity and availability** of all information assets entrusted to us by our clients and required to run our business.

 As a cyber risk consultancy handling sensitive client data (including OFFICIAL-SENSITIVE material) and operating under FCA oversight, information security is central to our reputation and legal obligations.